bsnelling9/hackathon/README.md

 ## About
-hackathon project done in 4 hours at BrainStation
+hackathon project done in 4 hours at BrainStation, where you can post resturant reviews and see what others have posted.

 ## Screenshots